olehyev138/diverst-devv/README.md

 ```

 You will get the logged in employee as a response.
 All the authentication parameters will be in the response's header.
 They are: `access-token`, `client` and `uid`.
 Include these 3 headers in your next request to authenticate it.

+### Validation

+Call GET */employees/auth/validate_token* with your auth headers to see if your token is valid.
+If it is valid, it also returns the user (useful to update it locally).

 ## Matches